UN watchdog calls for more access to Iran nuclear sites ahead of new talks | DW | 23.11.2021

 Since February, the IAEA has been unable to access imagery from surveillance cameras that it had installed at Iranian nuclear sites, making it increasingly difficult to monitor Tehran's growing uranium stockpile.

 An IAEA report issued last Wednesday claimed Iran had boosted its stockpile of highly enriched uranium to 2,489.7 kilograms (5,506 pounds).
-The total amount now includes 113.8 kilos enriched to 20% — up from 84.3 kilos in September — and 17.7 kilos enriched up to 60% — up from 10 kg.
+The total amount now includes 113.8 kg enriched to 20% — up from 84.3 kg in September — and 17.7 kilos enriched up to 60% — up from 10 kg.

 Grossi also voiced concern over IAEA inspectors "being subjected to excessively invasive physical searches by security officials at nuclear facilities in Iran" in a separate report to IAEA member states earlier this month.